ninjapretzel/ExServer/paper/readme.md

 The sending of data is still invoked manually (rather than attempting to do it automatically), to allow for control over when data is actually sent, due to the previous constraint.
 This way every field of a `Comp`onent can be set before the data is sent to all subscribers.

 I have a bit of reflection that is done to automatically sync fields on components from client to server, without need for writing more "glue code" to synchronize the entity type.
 A lot of it is in a fairly hacky state, but works feasibly well.
+The offending code is in [EntityService.cs:362](../ExServer/Core/Services/MapService/EntityService.cs)

 I consider it hacky, as I have caches for methods that can pack any possible type, when technically only `ValueType`s that do not contain references should be packed.
 I have no way to statically verify this at the moment (though I am sure there is a way to get the C# compiler to do so for me).
 In order to have certain functionality with these, I made various `ValueType` `struct`s which are able to be converted to/from reference types like `string` or `float[]` of various maximum sizes.
-This allows for fields within the `Comp`onents to be directly serialized, but they have to be declared as one of those types, eg `InteropString32`.
+This allows for fields within the `Comp`onents to be directly serialized, but they have to be declared as one of those types, eg `InteropString32`. (see the [Other nifty stuff](#Other-nifty-stuff) below)

 (In the cases of sending `string`s directly, plain `string`s can be used, the interop types I made are specifically for packing into `struct`s.)